Lukasveiga/todo-list-node-api/README.md

   <img src="./extra/uml-db.svg" width=500 title="uml-diagram-project">
 </p>

-- The cached data is controlled by flags, when the database is changed the flag stale is set to true and inform to the method responsible for load all tasks to refecthing the data and the refecthing flag is set to true too, to inform that the data is already been renewed.
-Like the following example, when some task is deleted and the flag stale is seted to true;
+- The management of cached data is governed by flags within the system.
+When modifications are made to the database, the 'stale' flag is promptly set to true.
+This signals the method responsible for loading all tasks to initiate a data refresh.
+Simultaneously, the 'refreshing' flag is also activated, indicating that the data renewal process is underway.
+As an illustration, consider the scenario where a task is deleted, triggering the setting of the 'stale' flag to true.
+This systematic approach ensures that the system efficiently handles data updates, maintaining accuracy and responsiveness.

 <p align="center">
   <img src="./extra/is-stale.png" width=500 title="is-stale">
 </p>

-- And then in the TaskService findAll method the flag isStale will be checked and if other request already by refecthing the data, if the value of the flag stale was true and any other request is refecthing the data, the list of the taks will be renewed.
+- Within the findAll method of the TaskService, the system checks the isStale flag.
+It assesses whether another request is currently in the process of refreshing the data.
+If the stale flag is true and no other request is actively refreshing the data, the list of tasks undergoes a renewal process.
+This mechanism ensures that the data remains up-to-date and is refreshed only when necessary, optimizing the efficiency of the TaskService functionality.

 <p align="center">
   <img src="./extra/is-refecthing.png" width=500 title="is-stale">